-When a new law was passed on 1 July 2015 suggesting it was now easier for foreigners and Viet Kieu to buy a house in Vietnam there was a flurry of excitement on many expat Facebook pages.
+When a new law was passed on 1 July 2015, suggesting that buying a house in Vietnam was now easier for foreigners and Viet Kieu, there was a flurry of excitement on many expat Facebook pages.

 The answer: it is still quite grey.

 In an article in Thanh Nien News,15 September, 2015, Nguyen Tri Hieu, a returned Viet Kieu who set up the first Vietnamese-owned bank in the US and is now a senior advisor to Vietnam Thuong Tin Commercial Bank (VietBank), stated: ‘Whilst the law was considered a great move by Vietnamese authorities, foreigners and Viet Kieu are still facing multiple difficulties in buying a house in Vietnam.’

 In the same article Thanh Nien News’ Editor in Chief, Nguyen Quang Thong, summed it up: ‘A lack of subsequent legal documents clarifying relevant procedures means the law is yet to be implemented practically.’

 Below is a list and clarification of the real changes in the law:

 – Foreigners can now buy apartments with just a valid 3 month visa and a valid passport

 – Foreigners can now buy a flat, house or villa if it is part of a real estate project such as The Dunes Villa and Ocean Villas.